 Have a look at this Tv report they´d made just one day before we arrived: http://tv.sme.sk/v/20467/ziju-tazko-ale-pokojne.html

 Čágo bélo šílenci

 The next day we got ourselves ready, folded up our wet tents and in the deep mud we turned our bikes around.
-Oh, I almost forgot to mention just how absolutely perfect one of the bikes was for traveling with; Peto´s little chopper, who found it really difficult to turn around in muddy terrain.
-Now all I can just say is “R.I.P little chopper” as Peto sold it and swapped it in for a more reasonable set of wheels.
+Oh, I almost forgot to mention just how absolutely perfect one of the bikes was for traveling with; Pato´s little chopper, who found it really difficult to turn around in muddy terrain.
+Now all I can just say is “R.I.P little chopper” as Pato sold it and swapped it in for a more reasonable set of wheels.

-We knew exactly where we were heading, we wanted to cross the Translapina and Transfagarasan roads through Cluj Napoca, Turda, Alba Lulia towards Sebes (approx. 246km).
+We knew exactly where we were heading, we wanted to cross the Transalpina and Transfagarasan roads through Cluj Napoca, Turda, Alba Lulia towards Sebes (approx. 246km).
 On our way we saw lots of yet unfinished mansions under construction.

 After Sebes we entered the hills and forests leading to the long-awaited Transalpina road, which we had written down as the 7A.
 We rode around Oasa Lake (Lacul oasa) and found accommodation in Obarsia Lotrului.
 Here we found a campsite, but because of the impending rain I went for a motel/hotel this time.
 I even talked the rest our party into joining me (though I must admit not everyone was happy about this).
 We took out our tents out and let them dry after the previous night.